lacanoid/datalink/ROADMAP.md

 - ✔︎ files with ON UNLINK DELETE don't get deleted if they have not been linked first
 - `substr()` et al should throw a warning/error when file not found
 - handle datalinks in temporary tables (now they don't get unlinked when table is dropped)
+- datalinker must purge files created with DLURLPATHWRITE() when transaction is aborted
+- purge files created with DLURLPATHWRITE() when file is unlinked

 Maybe
 =====